 In an attempt to move toward more non-structural approaches to flood control, floodplain management plays an increasingly important role in the successful accomplishment of the Flood Control District's mission.

-The floodplain management branch of the District is responsible for the following:
+The Floodplain Management & Services Division of the District is responsible for the following:

 - Identifying areas susceptible to 100-year flooding, as defined by the Federal Emergency Management Agency (FEMA)